jeffreysbrother/generator-ninthlink/README.md

 - Run `gulp serve:test` to run the tests in the browser
 - Run `gulp` to build your web app for production
 - Run `gulp serve:dist` to preview the production build

+## Additional Tasks

-- Run `gulp bootlint` to lint Bootstrap markup
+- Run `gulp bootlint` to lint Bootstrap markup.
+This is currently a standalone task and will only lint the app/ directory.

 ## Docs